About Eden Kinkaid

 Gender/sexuality, philosophies of space & subjectivity, queer theory, feminist theory.

-Assemblage thinking, phenomenology, poststructuralism, ontology.
+Assemblage thinking, phenomenology, poststructuralism, philosophies of the 'ontological turn'.

 Postcolonial theory/subaltern studies, science and technology studies, political ecology.